Lessons from Record Store Day or Considering a Day for Bookstores

 Real music lovers, audiophiles and anyone passionate about music, have long known the fact that vinyl recordings are superior in tonal quality to CDs or mp3 files, which use compression to digitize the sound.
 Compression lops off the highs and lows, reduces depth and equalizes tones resulting in a bland duller sound quality.
 The beauty of liner notes, gatefold designs and the artwork that comes with a 12″ format is also unsurpassed by the weaker CD or MP3 formats.
 The advantage to the compressed formats (as with pdf files for books) are cheapness and portability.
 “In 2008 more people purchased vinyl records then in the past 20 years” and the numbers are increasing every year. [source: The Vinyl Revival and the Resurrection of Sound] All praises to the indie record shop.
 They’ve amassed a giant grass roots effort, that is well organized and working on a large scale.
 RSD is also an essential tool in the fight against online shopping.
 A new generation has now discovered the pleasures of warm acoustic listening.
 Long may vinyl spin!

 Perhaps bookstores could take a page from the playbook of record stores.
 Could publishers and bookstores combine a strategy to create a parallel day of international book mania ?
-What would a bookstore day look like?
-The prospect of early morning line ups for limited book releases, readings, signings, artist designed book bags, food, art and events — would be an inspiring sight.
-The last time people lined up early for books was during the Harry Potter book releases, which were spontaneous grass-roots events.
-Imagine a day that could create “book fever” on a grand scale – how fun and positive that would be.
+The prospect of early morning line ups for limited edition book releases, readings, signings, artist designed book bags, food, art and events — would be an inspiring sight.
+Book collecting is an artform and this could become the perfect holiday for new and used collectors.
+The last time anyone lined up early for books was during the heyday of the Harry Potter book releases, which were spontaneous grass-roots events.
+Imagine a day that could create mass “book fever” on a grand scale, how fun and exciting that would be.

-In some ways, indie bookstores seem even better poised and organized to bring off a day of book celebration, than record stores selling vinyl.
-They both have survived similar experiences, especially in their handling of the digital gulch.
-Nobody seems to be talking about the huge piracy issues involved with music or books much anymore.
+Both book and record stores have survived similar experiences, especially in their handling of the digital gulch.
+Nobody seems to be talking about piracy issues involved with music or books much anymore.
 Like the pirating of music and video in torrents, entire hi-jacked libraries of 2500 pdf- e-books are now offered for free and take only a couple hours to download.
 Music and bookstores both deal with a huge variety of selections, taste and styles -they act as gathering posts for discussion, learning and disseminating culture.
-Bookstores have regional groups, newsletters, the ABA and other support systems at their disposal; great resources they could rally together on a day for books.
-Perhaps vinyl music collectors are a more passionate and dedicated breed of collector than book readers and maybe the pressure from online retailers and piracy issues forced record stores into become more agile and better retailers.
-Record store Day has helped bring attention to the stores and the products they offer.
+Indie bookstores have regional groups, newsletters, the ABA and other support systems at their disposal; great resources they could rally together on a day for books.
+Perhaps vinyl music collectors are a more passionate and dedicated breed of collector than book readers and maybe the pressure from online retailers and piracy issues forced record stores to become more agile and better retailers.
+Record Store Day has helped bring attention to the diversity of stores and lift awareness of the products they offer.

 The personal choice of one’s reading material is something done more effectively inside a bookstore or library in private.
 The act of browsing is a physical, visual and intellectual art, one that needs to be experienced and practiced.
 Art galleries, museums, libraries, music and bookstores all offer that experience at little or no cost.
 Browsing is now regarded as an online activity between a persons digital browser and his cell phone or computer.
 In his essay The Painter and Modern Life, poet Charles Baudelaire put forth the idea of the flâneur as someone strolling down the street, wasting time but still engaged with life, actively looking.
 The strolling person can wander freely and linger on his way, aware and in contact with their physical surroundings, engaged in thinking, an endangered act these days.
-Browsing slows life down and gives the mind breathing room.
+Browsing slows life down and gives the mind some breathing room.
 It allows chance encounters and discoveries to happen, and you begin to find out who you are as a person.

 Crowded book browsers and book stalls in Barcelona on April 23rd: St. Jordi Day in Spain